Stylistic/Stylistic/README.md

 # Stylistic
-A bootstrap inspired CSS framework written in Stylus.
-Still very much in beta.
+#### A bootstrap inspired CSS framework written in Stylus.
+Still very much in alpha.